fastxml/fastxml-example/README.md

 ## Create a `FastXmlParser` instance

 ```
+// FastXml parser will use the charset defined in document declaration,
+// if no charset defined, then utf-8 will be used
 FastXmlParser parser = FastXmlFactory.newInstance(byte[] byteArray)

+// FastXml parser will use the charset specified in parameters
 FastXmlParser parser = FastXmlFactory.newInstance(byte[] byteArray, Charset charset)
 ```
 `byte[] byteArray` is read from xml document.